 - Design a program with specific deliverables for each step of the implementation, from research and acquisition to installation and performance monitoring.

+If you are going to replace one tool with another, it is important that you pay close attention to data migration.
 Correct data conversion and migration should be a priority in any software implementation project, as inaccurate or incorrect data can have a negative domino effect throughout the organization.

 Another factor to take into consideration is the interruption of ongoing operations.